Documentation

 Multi-symbol backtests

 In multi-symbol runs, every loaded ticker has its own chart in Test Results.
-Use symbol="..." to send a series to a specific chart, and call add once per ticker:
+Use symbol="..." to send a series to a specific chart, and call add once per ticker.
+You still compute per ticker yourself:

 Series without a symbol go on the clock / primary chart.
 Series with a symbol go only on that ticker's chart.

-Tip: keep the same name (e.g. "SMA(20)") across symbols — the id is what needs to be unique.
+Tip: keep the same name (e.g. "SMA(20)") across symbols — the id and pane_id (when used) should be unique per symbol.

 Multiple series at once

-You can add as many series as you want — call add(...) once per series:
+You can add as many series as you want — call add(...) once per series, each with points you computed:

 chart_indicators.add(sma20_points, pane="main", render="line", line_style="solid", id="sma_20", name="SMA(20)") chart_indicators.add(sma50_points, pane="main", render="line", line_style="dotted", id="sma_50", name="SMA(50)") chart_indicators.add(rsi_points, pane="separate", render="line", line_style="solid", id="rsi_14", name="RSI(14)") chart_indicators.add(macd_hist, pane="separate", render="histogram", id="macd", name="MACD Hist")